nyjy85/code_review/README.md

 3. Add a repo to your list.

-4. We recommend you comment on the files on the commit tree as opposed to master, since master files tend to change
+4. We recommend you comment on the files on the commit tree as opposed to the master, since master files tend to change.

 5. Start highlighting!
 Right click to choose colors!